 If you have experienced domestic violence firsthand, you know that it is an indescribable, unimaginable trauma to endure.
 But it is important to acknowledge it is not your fault.
 I always stress that there is no excuse or justification for domestic violence, at any time or in any place.
 The lasting psychological effects of domestic violence are significant; however, there are three steps I strongly encourage you to take if you are being physically abused.

 1. Face the grieving process

 Going through this very difficult time, or helping someone else through it, is not unlike dealing with grief and bereavement.
 It is similarly tragic, with accompanying feelings of loss.
 At this point, you or your loved one has hopefully come to the end of the abuse and begun the grieving process.
 Safety first: the physical removal from the situation is crucial; dealing with the psychological aftermath directly follows.
 This is a permanent life change that involves a painful separation from your abuser.

 It’s important to remember that it takes time to heal and every individual responds differently in this type of situation.
 While your loved one may ask for help, you may choose to handle your pain privately.
 Coping with this change and coping effectively with grief in general, however, is vital to your mental health.
 Reaching out to someone, whether a family member or friend, can be extremely helpful in enabling you to deal with the pain and avoid isolating yourself.
 If someone you know has suffered or is suffering from domestic violence, lend support by simply being there for them.

 3. Seek professional help

-If you or your loved one do not feel comfortable approaching a close family member or friend, or if you feel you need additional help that is more objective and professional, I highly recommend speaking with a counsellor through your Employee or Student Assistance Program.
+If you or your loved one do not feel comfortable approaching a close family member or friend, or if you feel you need additional help that is more objective and professional, I highly recommend speaking with a counsellor through your Student Assistance Program.
 Never feel ashamed for seeking help—especially for your mental and psychological well-being.
 Focusing on your grief, in fact, is often necessary in the healing process.